 Montana - Rosebud County

-Rosebud County Montana has 22 places on the National Register of Historic Places including 1 place of National significance and 1 place of Statewide significance.
-Significant places include Wolf Mountains Battlefield--Where Big Crow walked Back and Forth and Wolf Mountains Battlefield--Where Big Crow walked Back and Forth, Anderson, Herman and Hannah, House, Blue Front Rooming House and Bones Brothers Ranch.
+Rosebud County Montana has 25 places on the National Register of Historic Places including 1 place of National significance and 3 places of Statewide significance.
+Significant places include Wolf Mountains Battlefield--Where Big Crow walked Back and Forth, Head Chief-Young Mule Charge, Poker Jim Butte Fire Lookout and Wolf Mountains Battlefield--Where Big Crow walked Back and Forth and Anderson, Herman and Hannah, House.

 Several famous people are associated with these Rosebud County historic places including Col. Nelson A. Miles, Crazy Horse, Claude O. Marcyes and Thomas Alexander.